NLESC-JCER/cpp2wasm/README.md

 [Apache httpd web server](https://httpd.apache.org/docs/2.4/howto/cgi.html) you can configure a directory as a `ScriptAlias`, when visiting a file inside that directory the file will be executed.
 The executable can read the request body from the `stdin` and the response must be printed to the `stdout`.
 A response should consist of a content type such as `application/json` or `text/html`, followed by the content itself.
-A web service which accepts and returns JSON documents can for example look like:
+For the web service we retrieve and assemble JSON documents using the [nlohmann/json.hpp](https://github.com/nlohmann/json/) library.

+We start writing the CGI script by importing the JSON library and starting the main function.

 ```{.cpp file=cgi/cgi-newtonraphson.cpp}
 // this C++ snippet is stored as cgi/cgi-newtonraphson.hpp